You need a personal fitness plan right now.

-No matter how old or young you are, man, woman or otherwise – if you have a body, YOU can benefit from getting more exercise.
+So no matter how old or young you are, man, woman or otherwise – if you have a body, YOU can benefit from getting more exercise.
+And an active lifestyle.

 Physical, Mental and Financial Benefits